wils0n/mlops-lab/README.md

 Welcome to the **House Price Predictor** project!
 This is a real-world, end-to-end MLOps use case designed to help you master the art of building and operationalizing machine learning pipelines.

-You'll start from raw data and move through data preprocessing, feature engineering, experimentation, model tracking with MLflow, and optionally using Jupyter for exploration – all while applying industry-grade tooling.
+## You'll start from raw data and move through data preprocessing, feature engineering, experimentation, model tracking with MLflow, and optionally using Jupyter for exploration – all while applying industry-grade tooling.

-> 🚀 **Want to master MLOps from scratch?**
-Check out the [MLOps Bootcamp at School of DevOps](https://schoolofdevops.com) to level up your skills.

----

 ## 📦 Project Structure